OpenWIS/openwis-documentation/tr/index.md

 - Designated members of the "release team" are responsible for the creation of releases of OpenWIS.
 - The process of release consist of the following steps, which MUST be followed by a member of the release team:
     - All changes from develop are merged into master.
-    - Master is tagged with the name `openwis-VERSION' where _version_ is the release number.
+    - Master is tagged with the name 'openwis-VERSION' where _version_ is the release number.

 ## Contributing To Third Party Projects